Last Updated:2018-10-30

 Mao was supposedly to have said this in the context of the Chinese people having regained their sovereignty after two centuries of foreign occupation of Chinese sovereign territory.
 The proposed anti-foreign interference law was of course for all countries, not just China, but Turnbull framed it as being entirely about China.
 It was the crudest of dog whistles.
 It was a major factor in Beijing's decision to put its relations with Australia into the cold room and which continues until now.

-Turnbull and more recently his successor have attempted to x the damage with two important speeches in recent months on how Australia views the relationship.
+Turnbull and more recently his successor have attempted to fix the damage with two important speeches in recent months on how Australia views the relationship.
 While acknowledging our

 substantial differences over issues of political and social organisation, human rights and a free media, they have chosen to stress our shared interests at many levels and have spoken of seeking a constructive and co-operative relationship.
 They have returned the discourse to where it had been under successive governments, both Labor and Liberal.